 An on-campus interview is required.
 Interviews are held October through March.
 Selected students will be notified electronically and on the AADSAS student web portal if they are selected for an interview.
 Candidates should NOT call and request an interview.
 The interview will be extended by the College's Admissions Office at the approval of the Admissions Committee.
 Interview days are typically a half day in duration and conclude by early afternoon.

-The college requires a supplemental fee from applicants.
+The college requires an $85 supplemental fee and brief application from applicants.
+The UIC online application must be completed by DECEMBER 1ST.
+The automated system will close and cannot accept student fees or application after this date.
 Please pay this fee using UIC's supplemental application.
 The applicant must complete an AADSAS application prior to completing the UIC application.
 Applicants will need to pay a supplemental application fee of $85 to the university by credit card only.
 UIC will accept Visa, Mastercard, American Express and Discover.
 The university will no longer accept checks or money orders.

 The University of Illinois College of Dentistry requires DMD applicants to present all attempted coursework on their AADSAS application.
 All grades in prerequisite classes must be at least a grade of "C" or better.